MIMICT Nephrology Providers

 - Recognize simplified approaches to learn about local clinical trials for your patients

-Accreditation Statement
+ACCME Accreditation Statement

-The American College of Rheumatology is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The American College of Rheumatology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Designation Statement
+AMA Designation Statement

-The ACR designates this online activity (enduring material) for a maximum of 1.00 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activities.
+The American College of Rheumatology designates this Enduring Material for a maximum of 1.00 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-CME credit must be claimed by 11:59 PM ET, September 30, 2025.
+CME credit must be claimed by October 27, 2025, at 11:59 PM ET.

-MOC Statement
+MOC

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn 1.00 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider's responsibility to submit participation completion information to the ACCME for the purpose of granting ABIM MOC credit.
-By completing this activity you provide the ACR permission to share completion data with the ACCME and the certifying board(s).
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.00 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 Financial Relationship Disclosures